-Learners will read and analyze Buddhist folktales and determine their relevance to everyday life.
+Learners analyze Buddhist folktales to determine their relevance to everyday life.
 There are times when the easiest thing one can do is leave and let others deal with a stressful situation.
-When one stays and works through the tough times, it can be a gift, not only for those who are also there, but for the one who makes the decision to stay.
-The Buddhist folktale "The Steadfast Parrot" teaches that lesson.
-"The Banyan Deer" uses Buddha himself to show rulers how selflessness and sacrifice should guide their dealings with their subjects.
-The Blossom Tree emphasizes the importance of choosing persons wisely who will have great responsibility.
-The folktale, Great Joy the Ox, focuses on trust and proper respect toward those with whom we live and work.
-Padmasambhava and the Felicity Scarf cautions us against pride.
+When one stays and works through the tough times with responsibility and respect, it can be a gift, not only for those who are also there, but for the one who makes the decision to stay.

 In the featured folktales, we learn the impact of misjudging the character of another, and understand that an evil act does not require a person to return evil with evil.